GitLab FI

 Restore to GitLab FI

-Other project components (eg Issues) are backed up together with the GitLab database.
+Other project components (e.g. Issues) are backed up with the GitLab database.
 However, restoring these backups is difficult and only the overall state of the database can be restored.

-Therefore, these backups are for recovery purposes only in the event of a total outage.
-Complete renewal of individual projects (except for repositories, see above) is not possible.
+For this reason, these backups are only for the purpose of restoring during a total outage.
+Complete restoration of individual projects (except for repositories, see above) is not possible.

 Other interesting features

-The Faculty of Informatics has a license for the version GitLab Ultimate which contains all the options including Starter and Premium versions.
-On the linked page you will find a list and comparison of versions.
-Of these, the following could be of interest to users at the Faculty of Informatics:
+The Faculty of Informatics has licensed a version of GitLab Ultimate that includes all features including Starter and Premium versions.
+The linked page lists and compares the versions.
+Of these, the following might be of interest to users in the Faculty of Informatics:

-Automation of some parts of the development, eg automatic testing, assembly or deployment of the production version of the project.
+Automation of some parts of development, e.g. automatic testing, build or deployment of a production version of a project.

-See also description , official documentation and documentation for FI users .Issue Board
+See also the description, official documentation and user documentation at FI.Issue Board

 Issues add-on with a clearer interface.

-Starter Automatic mirroring of Git repositories from other services.
+Starter Automatically mirror Git repositories from other services.

-Ultimate Tools for monitoring and solving security aspects of the project.
+Ultimate Tools for monitoring and addressing security aspects of a project.

 Ultimate